FedML-AI/FedML/fedml_experiments/distributed/fedavg/README.md

 2. provide path to file as argument to --grpc_ipconfig_path
 ```

+## Running using TRPC
+In order to run using TRPC set master's address and port in file trpc_master_config.csv, and use TRPC as backend option.

 ## MNIST experiments
 ```
 sh run_fedavg_distributed_pytorch.sh 1000 10 1 4 lr hetero 200 1 10 0.03 mnist "./../../../data/mnist" sgd 0